 T. Gruber, S. Cammerer, J. Hoydis, and S. ten Brink, “On Deep Learning-based Channel Decoding,” in Proc.
 Information Sciences and Systems (CISS), Baltimore, USA, March 2017.

 The authors of this paper use neural networks to learn decoders for random and structured codes, such as polar codes.
-The key observations are that (i) optimal bit-error rate performance for both code families and short codeword lengths can be achieved, (ii) structured codes are easier to learn, and (iii) the neural network is able to generalize codewords that it has never seen during training for the structured codes, but not for the random codes.
+The key observations are that (i) optimal bit-error rate performance for both code families and short codeword lengths can be achieved, (ii) structured codes are easier to learn, and (iii) the neural network is able to generalize to codewords that it has never seen during training for the structured codes, but not for the random codes.
 Scaling to long codewords is identified as the main challenge for neural network-based decoding due to the curse of dimensionality.

 E. Nachmani, E. Marciano, L. Lugosch, W. J. Gross, D. Burshtein, and Y. Be’ery, “Deep Learning Methods for Improved Decoding of Linear Codes,” IEEE Journal of Selected Topics in Signal Processing, vol. 12, no. 1, pp. 119-131, February 2018.